Search Guide

 The --where flag on search lets you filter results by frontmatter fields using SQL syntax.
 The filter is combined with similarity ranking in a single query — files that don’t match are excluded before results are returned.

-Under the hood, mdvs uses DataFusion as its SQL engine, so any expression valid in DataFusion’s SQL dialect works in --where.
+Under the hood, mdvs hands the clause to LanceDB’s SQL filter, which is built on top of DataFusion — so any expression valid in DataFusion’s SQL dialect works in --where.

 Scalar fields